 "Plant Chromatin Organisation at the Microscopic and Nanoscopic Scales"

 Dr. Ricardo Randall

 University of Zurich

-My PhD in plant developmental biology was carried out in the laboratory of Jim Murray at Cardiff University, Wales, UK, where I collaborted with the group of Yka Helliaruta to characterise the roles of two genes in the promotion of plant secondary growth.
-After taking a particular interest in the microscopy tools used to study plant development, I went to work for a short time in Giovani Sena’s lab at Imperial College London, where I contributed to the development of a custom-built light sheet microscope for imaging growing Arabdipsis roots over days with high temporal resolution.
-I then left the UK and am currently working as a postdoc in Célia Baroux’s lab at the University of Zürich.
-I am using super-resolution microscopy tools to visualise nanoscale changes to chromatin structure during the naive plant light response.
+Ricardo's PhD in plant developmental biology was carried out in the laboratory of Jim Murray at Cardiff University, Wales, UK, where he collaborted with the group of Yka Helliaruta to characterise the roles of two genes in the promotion of plant secondary growth.
+After taking a particular interest in the microscopy tools used to study plant development, he went to work for a short time in Giovani Sena’s lab at Imperial College London, where he contributed to the development of a custom-built light sheet microscope for imaging growing Arabdipsis roots over days with high temporal resolution.
+He then left the UK and is currently working as a postdoc in Célia Baroux’s lab at the University of Zürich.
+He is using super-resolution microscopy tools to visualise nanoscale changes to chromatin structure during the naive plant light response.

 Topic - Endomembranes

 "Unfolded protein response in plants, a way to tame proteotoxic stress"